andro404-MC/ToGo/README.md

 well, for now, the basics of the basics :
 - add/delete a task
 - mark/unmark a task
+- list with the -ls flag
+- add a task at the end with the -add flag

 ## Coming features
-- Commands without opening the app (ls, add, etc.).
+- More commands without opening the app (remove, etc.).
+- Better help -h
 - Settings menu and a config file written in TOML or YAML.
 - Theme selector.